Vernon-van-der-Merwe/next-portfolio/pages/posts/b-urlShortnerDailyLog.md

 I will do that tomorrow though.
 Before I go to bed I just want to test the url redirect error handling, since thats the only thing I havent seen working on the live site... lets see...

 And it doesnt work...
-The new auth changes checks whether your logged in, and we need to have that url redirect to be open to the public I assume...
+The new auth Context checks whether your auth state has changed, and we need to have that url redirect to be open to the public I assume...

 Nope I was wrong, I had a method in the app file that redirected used to the landing page.
 But after reading this (Article)[https://nextjs.org/docs/pages/api-reference/next-config-js/redirects] I made a redirect that redirects users that land on the base path to dashboard.
+This partially fixed my problem, but then when user isn't logged in the auth context throws you to the login page so I had to add a check for the open URL's
+Seems like thisll be my next issue, not nice to discover before bed but l;ets hope the propogation of my site might mean its fixed in the morning.